Opinion

 52

-rudo about 13 years ago
+rudo over 13 years ago

 I think this should go down as an example of how safe reactors are and well prepared the Japanese were.
 Here are some numbers a colleague of mine compiled to keep in mind (where possible, numbers were verified against multiple sources: IAEA, NYT, Ibaraki prefecture radiation monitoring stations south of Fukushima):radiation dose unit conversion: 1 rem 10000 micro-Sv,